fritzpay/paymentd/resources/doc/api_reference/source/user.rst

 	:reqjson Method: The credential method.
 Please refer to :ref:`user-credentials` for a list of supported methods.

-	:>resjson Authorization: The authorization token, which can be used in the :http:header:`Authorization` header for subsequent requests.
+	:resjson Authorization: The authorization token, which can be used in the :http:header:`Authorization` header for subsequent requests.

 	:statuscode 200: No error, credentials accepted.